wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that the flush response event always uses command `FlushLineResp`, and the success status is indicated by the event object's `F_SUCCESS` flag, which is not set in this case.

+Also note that it is possible for a flush to fail immediately without being added into the MSHR.
+This will happen, if (1) the request is not already in the MSHR; (2) there is no contending entries in the MSHR, and (3) the check for locked block fails.
+This case, however, is handled normally by `cleanUpAfterRequest()`.